 High-quality audio leaves room for lower quality video, although high-quality everything is always ideal.
 If you can nail the audio, that’s most important.

-If you have a Mac, you already have access to a great editing tool!
+If you have an Apple device, you already have access to a great editing tool!
 Included in Macs, iPhones and iPads is iMovie, which is a simple software perfect for cutting and splicing video.

 If not, start with finding an editor right for your capabilities.
 This is a great resource to figure out what fits your needs.